Nodit Blockchain Context MCP server

 Stats

-Nodit MCP Server is a powerful tool that connects AI agents and developers to structured blockchain data across multiple networks through Nodit's Web3 infrastructure.
-It eliminates the need to handle complex node RPCs or chain-specific data structures by providing normalized multi-chain blockchain data in a format optimized for AI reasoning.
+Nodit MCP Server connects AI agents and developers to structured blockchain data across multiple networks through Nodit's Web3 infrastructure.
+Instead of dealing with complex node RPCs or chain-specific data structures, you can access normalized multi-chain blockchain data optimized for AI reasoning and decision-making.

 Prerequisites